 Unipi 1.1 starter set contains all necessary component to start the Unipi 1.1 controller.
-Aside from Unipi 1.1 the kit also contains Raspberry Pi computer and a memory card
+Aside from Unipi 1.1 the kit also contains Raspberry Pi computer and a memory card.

-Unipi 1.1 is an extension board for Raspberry Pi computer which allows it to function as a programmable logic controller for monitoring, control and regulation of automation systems.
+Unipi 1.1 is an extension board for the Raspberry Pi computer which allows it to function as a programmable logic controller for monitoring, control and regulation of automation systems.
 The board features a universal I/O architecture with digital inputs, a set of relays, analogue I/Os and broad connectivity thanks to 1-Wire bus, I2C and UART ports

 Note: The set does not contain DIN rail holder, Mervis software license or protective cover.
 These components can be purchased separately or as part of the Unipi 1.1 complete set.

 Digital inputs (DI) are designed to read binary logic states represented by direct voltage levels.
 That makes them suitable for reading data from various binary sensors and devices such as switches (on/off), motion sensors (movement detected/not detected), liquid level sensors (full tank/empty tank) etc.

 Note: By default the digital inputs 13 and 14 are inaccessible.
 For their use please visit this tutorial.